 The research design validation is having consultation to the Mathematic teacher who is a peer and IT teacher as the material and media experts.
 The validator is given a chance to give feedback and recommendation to the learning media improvement.
 This phase would be done when the design validation got criticism and recommendation that should be revised.

-In tthis stage, the main field trial was conducted on a limited group trial conducted on 17 students.
+In this stage, the main field trial was conducted on a limited group trial conducted on 17 students.
 The test is done by using learning comic media.
 The results of the questionnaire assessment (questionnaire) are intended to improve and perfect the media that will be tested on operational field tests.

 This stage contains criticisms and suggestions on the assessment of the results of the questionnaire which will be used as material for revision.
 The existence of product revision is if the product is still not effective with a product trial and gets comments because there are still weaknesses in the media so that it can be fixed and fixed first.
 Here the Research uses the comic life 3 application before an operational field test.